PradeepLoganathan/pradeepl-blog/content/blog/devops-sydney-securing-your-supply-chain/index.md

   URL: "https://github.com/PradeepLoganathan/pradeepl-blog/tree/master/content"
   Text: "Edit this post on github" # edit text
   appendFilePath: true # to append file path to Edit link
----hugo
+---

 I had the pleasure of presenting a talk at the Devops Sydney meetup group.
-The session was recorded and is here {{< youtube id="PWF0oVKcByQ" autoplay="true" color="white" modestbranding="true">}}
+The session was recorded and is here {{< youtube id="PWF0oVKcByQ" autoplay="false" color="white" modestbranding="true">}}

 The slides used in the presentation are below
 {{<gslides src="https://docs.google.com/presentation/d/e/2PACX-1vTUrGkycq4bRXZA78VsaDsXrskkQJp-1ts8JLhaxzP0Y8MQvTovF8hzPE8CJ63As2TFMaAKoGCaLeLl/embed?start=false&loop=false&delayms=3000">}}